oprogramador/github-languages/README.md

-Most popular languages on GitHub as on February 2, 2019:
+Most popular languages on GitHub as of February 2, 2019:

 |#|language|repos count|
 |----|----|----|